Colonels and Blazers Play Instant Classic Friday - NewsBreak

 (Age 88, of Pembroke) Funeral service will be Thursday January 12th at 12noon at Maddux Fuqua Hinton Funeral Home.
 Burial will follow in Grapevine Cemetery.
 Visitation will be Thursday from 11am till the service hour at Maddux Fuqua Hinton Funeral Home.

-(Age 57, of Hopkinsville) Memorial graveside service will be Wednesday January 11th at 1pm at Wall Cemetery.
-Goodwin Funeral Home is in charge of arrangements.
+(Age 89, of Hopkinsville) Burial took place in Tabernacle Cemetery.
+Maddux Fuqua Hinton Funeral was in charge of arrangements.

 Peggy Paulette Gilkey